 Many travelers who are traveling to Georgia like to add Baku to their itinerary and vice versa.
-There are daily
+Tbilisi Baku marshrutka (minibus) runs daily from Ortachala Central Bus Station at 5, 6, 6:30, and 7 p.m.
+The ticket costs 30 GEL.
+The journey is a bit long though, around 7- 8 hours.

-There’s also an overnight Tbilisi to Baku train that leaves in the evening from Tbilisi Railway Station.
-The train runs every day and departs at 8:35 p.m and you arrive in Baku at 8:50 a.m. according to the official website of Georgian Railway.
+There’s also a daily overnight Tbilisi Baku train that leaves from Tbilisi Railway Station at 8:35 p.m, taking around 12 hours.
+The train ticket costs between 35-84 GEL depending on the class.
 For more detailed information on this train journey, read Emily’s post – Tbilisi to Baku by overnight train

-Baku is very, very clean city, with buildings painted or constructed with similar beige color, which makes it look elegant and straightforward.
-Even though there is heavy traffic in the city, it still feels quiet during the day, while it becomes even more peaceful in the evenings.
-Very few locals tend to walk in the dark.
+Baku is a very, very clean city, with buildings painted or constructed with similar beige colors, which makes it look elegant and straightforward.
+Even though there is heavy traffic in the city, it still feels quiet during the day.
+In the evenings it becomes even more peaceful with a few locals walking in the dark.

 Azerbaijan’s capital tries to offer as much as possible to its visitors.
 However, the cultural and architectural sights are limited.
-Thus, there are plenty of museums and other landmarks to check out.
+The majority of Baku attractions consists of museums, modern architecture, parks, and other landmarks to see.

 Icheri Sheher or Old Town

 One of the first things to do in Baku is to learn about its history.
-Baku’s Old Town is a UNESCO World Heritage Site and used to be the medieval capital of the Shirvan Shahs.
+Baku’s Old Town, or Icheri Sheher, is a UNESCO World Heritage Site and used to be the medieval capital of the Shirvan Shahs.
 Start with visiting the 12th century Maiden Tower, then continue your way towards the 15th century Palace of Shivan Shahs through narrow streets full of traditional carpet weavers and souvenir shops.

-The Maiden Tower is a museum now and shows the city’s development over the centuries.
+One of the places to visit in Baku is the Maiden Tower, a museum showcasing the city’s development over the centuries.
 Each floor represents a milestone in Baku’s history.
 From the top of the tower, you can enjoy the view over the Caspian Sea, old town, and the Boulevard.